How to Organize a NCCP CCI-L2T (Dryland) Workshop in Your Community

 Email workshop participants to let them know the weekend itinerary; classroom location, workshop time schedule, etc. At this time you can let them know what they should bring to this workshop.
 They will require roller ski equipment (skating equipment preferred), helmet, reflector vest, poles (for both skating on roller skis and ski walking/striding), and appropriate clothing for these activities.
 Also notify participants that they will be responsible for purchasing their own trail pass (if applicable).

 Pick up the CCBC “Learning Facilitator kit” (workshop material) from Greyhound.
-Occasionally, the LF will prefer to have the kit sent directly to themselves, in which case this task will not be necessary.

 Meet the LF at the workshop location (or arrange for a club workshop participant to take your place) Friday night and have everything set up and ready to go (workshop material ready to go, refreshments for the coffee breaks, equipment set-up, etc.).
 Assist the LF to get started by taking registration information & fee(s), distributing handouts, etc.

 Collect registration fee(s) or arrange for payment of the workshop by your club.
 Method of payment following the completion of the course: